Brasov City Guide: top things to do & places to visit

 what I like to do is go up with the cable car just before sunset and find my way back down on foot :)

-passageway to avoid the packed streets in the city!
+as passageway to avoid the packed streets in the city center.

 Typical streets in the city of Brasov

-Of the many things to do in Brasov by far my favorite one is to get lost exploring side streets and narrow alleys.
+On the long list of things to do in Brasov, my favorite is to get lost exploring side streets and narrow alleys.
 To imagine what the city was like 300 years ago.

 Casa Muresenilor Museum is a cultural space that hosts classical music events and interesting expositions.
 The Ethnographic Museum of Brasov has an impressive collection of objects (clothing, ceramics, religious items) from the Romanian and Saxon cultures of Transylvania

 Or maybe you'd like to see how ordinary people lived under communist Romania?
-The recently opened Museum of Living in Communism is an apartment decorated with objects and furniture from that period that will take you on a fascinating time-traveling journey.
-If you want to learn more about this period in our history check our article about communist Romania so you get a bit more context.
+The recently opened Museum of Communist Memories is an apartment decorated with objects and furniture from Romania's communist period.

 The first Romanian school museum nicely completes the list of cultural attractions in Brasov.
 The local guide here can tell you many fun facts about how the first educational institution in Romania operated.
 And since you won't know the Romanian language, having someone to ask for a translation here is a good idea.

 The Christmas Market is a great reason to visit Brasov during winter.
-Lots of decorations, a festive Christmas atmosphere and a LOT of mulled wine is a killer combination!
+Lots of decorations, a festive Christmas atmosphere, and a LOT of mulled wine are a killer combination!
 Romanians are jolly fellows and winter holidays always bring out the best in our people!

-The Council Square is beautifully decorated and the Christmas Market brings craftsmen, artisans and local producers from all over the country in Council Square.
+The Council Square is beautifully decorated and the Christmas Market brings craftsmen, artisans, and local producers from all over the country to Council Square.
 Buy some traditional cured meats or local cheese, enjoy a kurtos kolac while sipping on mulled wine or tuica to warm up.

-Brasov is the perfect city to set up base for a couple of days to tick some of the best things to do in Romania from your list.
+Brasov is the perfect city to set up base for a couple of days to tick off your list some of the things to see in Romania from your list, as the surrounding area is simply breathtaking.

 Visit the medieval castles near Brasov or UNESCO heritage sites, explore traditional villages, natural parks or see wildlife – take your pick!
 We created the best tours and unique